 - Sports that require forceful running or jumping such as tennis, basketball, badminton and racquetball.

 - Medical condition such as diabetes and arthritis

-- A snap or a popping sound can be heard
+- At first, a snap or a popping sound can be heard

 - Sudden severe pain at the back of the ankle or calf is if hit by a very hard object

 - In addition, bruising and weakness of the ankle

 - A gap can be felt in the tendon

 - Lastly, severe swelling of the affected area